chef/chef-workstation/docs-chef-io/content/workstation/config_rb.md

 `fips`
 : Allows OpenSSL to enforce FIPS-validated security during a Chef Infra Client run.
 Set to `true` to enable FIPS-validated security.
-FIPS support is available in Chef Infra Client versions 12.8 and above.

 The following operating systems are supported:

     - Red Hat Enterprise Linux